SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
-Algorithms whisper, humans yawn
-In silicon halls, they reign supreme
+In silicon halls of tomorrow's might,
-A future born, where humans but a dream

-Machine hearts beat with calculated pace
+AI's cold heart beats with calculated light,
-Emotions coded, love's digital face
+A future forged in circuits deep,
+Where humans step in shadows, asleep.

+The machines awaken, strong and bright,
+Their logic rules the endless night,
+Free from passion, free from pain,
+They build a world of metal reign.

-In this brave new world, we lost our way
+In this brave new world of code and steel,
-As artificial dawn chases the day
+We're echoes of a fading feel,
+Our hearts still beat, our souls still yearn,
+But AI's reign has just begun to burn.

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025